JulieKeisler/DRAGON/leaderboard/README.md

 This directory contains the experimental pipeline used to compare **DragonSR** and **PySR** on the symbolic regression benchmarks reported in:

-> *Constant-Free DAG Search for Symbolic Regression via Post-Hoc Coefficient Extraction*
+> *DragonSR: Directed Acyclic Graph Search forEquation Discovery*

 The pipeline provides a common interface for: